-Developing collaborative, end user-driven research proposals requires coordination and significant investment in time and resources.
-Capacity building funding is intended to help ease that resource burden by providing up to $10,000 to enhance a reserve’s capacity to develop competitive collaborative research or catalyst proposals for Science Collaborative RFPs.
+Developing collaborative, user-driven proposals requires coordination and significant investment in time and resources.
+Capacity building funding is intended to help ease that resource burden by providing up to $10,000 to enhance a reserve’s capacity to develop competitive proposals for Science Collaborative requests for proposals.

-The Science Collaborative has set aside enough funding for all 29 reserves to receive capacity building funds once between 2020 and 2024.
+The Science Collaborative has set aside enough funding for each reserve to receive capacity building funds once between 2020 and 2023.
 Applications will be reviewed internally to ensure plans align with program guidelines, but this is not a competitive, peer review process.

 Capacity building activities should occur over a 12-month period.

-Reserves may opt to participate in capacity building activities by pooling resources with other reserves such that the total award amount exceeds $10,000.
-They may also use portions of their allocation for multiple efforts, but the total for each reserve should not exceed $10,000.,
+Reserves may opt to pool capacity building resources with other reserves such that the total award amount exceeds $10,000.
+They may also use portions of their allocation for multiple efforts, but the total for each reserve may not exceed $10,000.